codegreencreative/laravel-samlidp/readme.md

 composer require codegreencreative/laravel-samlidp
 ```

-Laravel 5.5+ shoudl auto discover the package, if not, run
+Laravel 5.6+ should auto discover the package, if not, run

 ```shell
 php artisan package:discover